-1. Definition of Restrictive Covenants
+Definition and Types of Restrictive Covenants

-In Australia, at common law, restraints of trade are against public policy and void, save in particular circumstances where the restriction is reasonable, taking into account the public interest and interests of the parties.
-A restraint is not reasonable if it goes beyond providing any more than adequate protection for the legitimate interests of the party concerned.
+The courts are willing to enforce appropriate restraint of trade clauses, provided those clauses comply with the common law principles.
 An injunction provides the primary remedy for seeking to enforce a restraint of trade.
-An injunction may restrain the employee from certain action, which may include using particular information of the employer, from contacting clients of the employer or from performing particular work.
+An injunction may restrain the employee from certain action, which may include taking up employment with a competitor, using particular information of the employer, from contacting clients of the employer or from performing particular work.

 Use and Limitations of Garden Leave

 The advantage of garden leave to an employer is that it removes a potentially damaging employee from the workplace but, unlike regular pay in lieu, prevents the employee from immediately going to work for a competitor because the employment contract remains on foot.
 The ability to put an employee on garden leave will, however, need to be provided in the contract of employment.
 Notice will be payable (or must be worked out) in all cases unless the employee is guilty of serious or gross misconduct.